 One of them showed the Second Chance logo and carried a simple message from the members.
 “Thank you from the animals.”

 Those of you who have been to Mansbridge will have seen for yourselves the range of kennels and catteries, built to the highest standards.
 The kennels have gone through many a change over the years.
 Currently, we have spacious kennels that look out onto open green areas.
 They all have both indoor (heated) and outdoor areas, with a bed, toys and water.
 The dogs are walked at least once a day by our wonderful dog walkers who give up their time to ensure these animals have a good life while they are with us.
-We are always looking for new dog walkers to walk our dogs Monday-Friday mornings, and if you are interested please call us and someone will get back to you.
+Our dogs are walked Monday-Friday mornings only, if you are interested in helping please call us and someone will get back to you.

 The catteries have gone through improvements over the years.
 We now have a cattery with both indoor and outdoor areas for the cats to run free in.
 It is a large area with lots of sofas, toys and places to climb up and sleep in.
 We also have separate catteries for kittens, and cats that have just come into rescue.
 This is to ensure that they are all well, healthy and vaccinated before joining our main cattery.
 We have several volunteers who focus on giving our cats cuddles and brushes.